 Once the survey is complete, the legal work is finalised, and the mortgage is in place, it's time to exchange.
 Exchange is the point at which both buyer and seller are legally bound to go ahead with the transaction on the terms agreed.

 It is also the point at which you pay the deposit to the solicitor (this is usually 10% of the purchase price or share price if buying through Shared Ownership).
 If you pull out of the deal after this, you will lose your deposit.

 On completion day, your money is transferred to pay for your new home.
 You will also need to pay any outstanding fees, such as stamp duty (based on the price of your property), and the cost of legal work.

 Once you've completed, you can collect the keys to your new home and move in!

 Find your dream home with us.

-Peabody are one of the largest housing associations in the UK with a selection of Shared Ownership and Private Sale homes available throughout London and the South East.
+Peabody is one of the largest housing associations in the UK with a selection of Shared Ownership and Private Sale homes available throughout London and the South East.
 Take a look at our property search to find the perfect home for you.